Glidden Visiting Professorship

 - A budget detailing how funds will be spent, including funds provided by the unit.
 Allowed costs in the budget are salary, required STRS contributions, Workers Compensation, Medicare, travel costs, and living expense (room and board).
 Group health insurance is not typically an allowed budgeted expense, however, funds for health insurance may be budgeted if the nominee will be in residence at Ohio University for at least two terms.
 Units should consult with the EVPP office if they plan to budget funds for health insurance.

-Since invitations to individuals sought for Professorship may require advance notice in some cases, awards may be requested a year in advance for funding during the next fiscal year.
+Note: Since invitations to individuals sought for Professorship may require advance notice in some cases, awards may be requested a year in advance for funding during the next fiscal year.
 If this is the case, state it very clearly on the application cover sheet and within the application.